Furry Fresh: Is Peppermint Oil Safe for Dogs?

 People have been using peppermint for digestive support for centuries, and the same benefits can be passed on to our pets!
 While peppermint isn’t the first ingredient you should grab for your pet’s digestion, it can be given in small amounts to soothe an upset stomach.
 Ginger, digestive enzymes, prebiotics, and probiotics are usually the first ingredients your veterinarian will recommend if your dog needs digestive support.

-How to give peppermint to dogs
+How to safely give peppermint to dogs

 Instead of giving your dog peppermint on its own–and being unsure of how much is safe–choose products made specifically for pets.